- 1 A Fatal Attempt: Dr Guy Garman’s World Depth Record 2015

 Technical diving training should be a psychological ‘nut-cruncher’.
 A good technical diving instructor will leave their students in no uncertain terms of their capabilities.
 The ‘high-fives’ and “you’re a super-star” must end when you leave the safe surrounds of recreational, shallow, low-risk diving.

-If you didn’t feel humbled on your technical training, then you got ripped off.
+If you didn’t feel humbled by your technical training, then you got ripped off.
 If you don’t feel humble as a technical diver, then you’re insulating yourself from the big pond and the big fish within.

 The Issue of Groupthink